ainsleymcgrath/epoch-echo/README.md

 A minimal command line alternative to tools like [this](https://www.epochconverter.com).

+Copypasta your machine-flavored datetimes from the db or whatever into the `ee repl` interface, and ahhhh 😌 a nice human date right there for you in 0 clicks 🌚.
+Pass a whole long list of some ridiculous mixture of epoch dates and readable datetimes and witness 🙀 the grand switcharoo 🎠

 Built with ✨and [typer](https://github.com/tiangolo/typer).

 ## About

-Born from the grumblings of a crunchy shell-dweller, `ee-cli` is designed to fit nicely in a terminal-heavy workflow with tools like [tmux](https://github.com/tmux/tmux/wiki), [hub](https://github.com/github/hub), [fzf](https://github.com/junegunn/fzf), etc. (This and all my cli tools are inspired by these and others.)
+Born from the grumblings of a crunchy shell-dweller, `ee-cli` is designed to fit nicely in a terminal-heavy workflow with tools like [tmux](https://github.com/tmux/tmux/wiki), [hub](https://github.com/github/hub), [fzf](https://github.com/junegunn/fzf), etc. Those tools and their peers inspired `ee` greatly.

 `ee` stands for "epoch echo" because that's sort of what the tool does.

-The 2 commands both take inputs as either epoch timestamps or datetimes and print them back as the opposite. `ee` uses [pendulum](https://pendulum.eustace.io) for these conversions.
-By default, `ee` supports the [same datetime formats](https://pendulum.eustace.io/docs/#rfc-3339) as `pendulum.parse`.
+`ee` takes any arbitrary combination of  epoch timestamps, datetimes, times, dates, etc, and prints them back as the opposite. `ee` uses [pendulum](https://pendulum.eustace.io) for these conversions.

-Copypasta your machine-flavored datetimes from the db or whatever into the `ee repl` interface, and ahhhh 😌 a nice human date right there for you in 0 clicks 🌚.
-Pass a whole long list of some ridiculous mixture of epoch dates and readable datetimes to `ee flip` and witness 🙀 the grand switcharoo 🎠
+By default, `ee` supports input from the [same datetime formats](https://pendulum.eustace.io/docs/#rfc-3339) as `pendulum.parse`, plus the conveniences of "now," "tomorrow," "today," and "yeterday."

+More input formats can be used by setting the `EXTRA_DATETIME_INPUT_FORMATS` environment variable to a json array of [these tokens](https://pendulum.eustace.io/docs/#tokens) in pendulum

 ## Installation